nnovakova/nnovakova.github.io/content/data-transformation/index.md

-#### Numerical:
+# Numerical

-age: age of primary beneficiary
+- age: age of primary beneficiary

-bmi: Body mass index, providing an understanding of body, weights that are relatively high or low relative to height, objective index of body weight (kg / m ^ 2) using the ratio of height to weight, ideally 18.5 to 24.9
+- bmi: body mass index, providing an understanding of a body, weights that are relatively high or low relative to height, objective index of body weight (kg / m ^ 2) using the ratio of height to weight, ideally 18.5 to 24.9

-charges: Individual medical costs billed by health insurance
+- charges: individual medical costs billed by health insurance

-children: Number of children covered by health insurance / Number of dependents
+- children: number of children covered by health insurance / number of dependents

-#### Categorical:
+# Categorical

-sex: insurance contractor gender, female, male
+- sex: insurance contractor gender, female, male

-smoker: smoking or not
+- smoker: smoking or not

-region: the beneficiary's residential area in the US, northeast, southeast, southwest, northwest.
+- region: the beneficiary's residential area in the US, northeast, southeast, southwest, northwest.

 ```python